 Do Not:

 I'm really seeking an opportunity that aligns with my interests in continuous improvement and technological innovation.
-And Company X is one of the industry's top innovators.
+And your company is one of the industry's top innovators.
 So, when I saw a software engineer opening at this company, I knew I could fully leverage my skill set while still constantly growing as a professional.

 Does this sound like you?

-You always want to remain authentic throughout your job search.
+You always want to remain authentic throughout your job interview.
 You can prepare and rehearse multiple answers to this question and be ready for any version of this question.

 But, if it comes across as rehearsed, as if you are reading it directly from a page in front of you, the interviewer won't be as engaged.